 The last quarter of the Chinese business world revolves around the national holiday, which is Chinese National Day.
 Every year, it is amazing to see how a whole nation goes silent in business, a phenomenon unique to the international business world.

 For companies doing business in China, a logistic plan ahead is crucial.
 Here are some tips to help you prepare and avoid delays, cancellations (and frustration):

-Preparing your Supply Chain for Chinese New Year (CNY)
+Preparing your Supply Chain for the “Golden Week”

-- Check carefully all stages of production, shipping and handling of your product against the China New Year calendar.
+- Check carefully all stages of production, shipping and handling of your product against the Chinese calendar.